 800-900 AD: The Nose Tax

 To prevent tax evaders, Danes in Ireland established a rule.
 If one cannot pay the Danish poll tax, then his nose will be slit.
-This is where the famous saying “to pay through the nose”
+This is where the famous saying “to pay through the nose” came from.

 Continue Reading – History of Currency, Part 2